braceal/mdensemble/README.md

 If everything is working properly, you only need to look in the `tasks` folder for your outputs.

-As an example, the simulation run directories may look like:
+As an example, the simulation run directories look like:
 ```console
 $ ls example_output/tasks/COMPND250_590
 checkpoint.chk  result.gro  result.top  sim.dcd  sim.log